ibm-cloud-docs/monitoring/config_agent.md

     The SYSDIG_ACCESS_KEY is the ingestion key for the instance.

-    The Kubernetes secret contains the ingestion key which is used to authenticate the Sysdig agent with the {{site.data.keyword.mon_full_notm}} service.
+    The Kubernetes secret contains the ingestion key that is used to authenticate the Sysdig agent with the {{site.data.keyword.mon_full_notm}} service.
 It is used to open a secure web socket to the ingestion server on the monitoring back-end system.

 6. Create a cluster role and cluster role binding.